 Why taking control of your emotions is critical:

-During interactions with this particular team member be aware of your emotions and follow these suggestions:
+During interactions with a challenging individual or team member, be aware of your emotions and follow these suggestions:

 - Observe their body language and take cues from them.